Copyright © 2002-2004 by The Web Services-Interoperability Organization (WS-I) and Certain of its Members. All Rights Reserved.

 If during the processing of a description, a

-consumer encounters a WSDL extension element that has a wsdl:required attribute with a boolean value
+consumer encounters a WSDL extension element that has a wsdl:required

 of "true" that the consumer does not understand or cannot process, the CONSUMER MUST fail processing.